The Church in Apocalyptic Time

 Rev. E.S.
 Berry, in his “The Apocalypse of St. John” believes the seven Churches of Apocalypse, chapters two and three are seven ages of the Church, and this makes the most sense to us.
 We then would be the Church of the sixth age, the age of Antichrist, whose number is 666.
 Most will quickly note the association between the early A.D.
 Church of Philadelphia and America.
 Philadelphia is the city of “brotherly love,” and the connection here seems obvious, (although it is not conclusive; any other community in the world could be the Philadelphia church, characterized by an intense Catholic charity).
 This connection to America was made in 1981 by the persecuted and exiled Ukrainian Bp.
 Slipyj, elected as the Ukrainian Patriarch in 1971 in a special synod of 15 bishops.
 This election was an attempt on Slipyj’s part to gain independence for the Ukrainian Church and prevent the Russian Orthodox puppet Church from absorbing his beloved people.
 This was in direct defiance of Paul 6 and his Vatican-Moscow agreement.
 In his last will and testament, Slipyj wrote from Rome to the “seven Churches” of his Ukrainian people.
 In it he referred to the Philaelphia Church as : “[the] Church in the land which greets immigants with a monument…and the home of the city of ‘brotherly love’… first daughter of the Ukrainian mother Church — beyond the ocean…” He tells Ukrainians in the U.S. to be “defenders of the imprisoned and suffering members of your Mother Church!
 Be a living example of brotherly love!”

 When St. John wrote the Apocalypse, America was a wilderness punctuated by deserts.
 St. Brendan later would refer to the North American continent as the “land of the saints.”
 Either America is the land of the Philadelphia church or is in some way closely connected to it.
 God assures this Church that they shall be “pillars in the temple”; upon them shall be written the name of God Himself, and the name of the city of God, the New Jerusalem.
-If we are to be pillars in the temple, we will “support the Church”; if Her name is written upon us, and the New Jerusalem is delivered to us, this could be a reference to a more active role in Church affairs in the future.
-It will be given to us because “…thou hast a little strength, and hast kept my word, and hast not denied my name,” (Apoc.
+If we are to be pillars in the temple, we will “support the Church”; if Her name is written upon us, and the New Jerusalem is delivered to us, this could be a reference to a small group who fight to the end to keep their faith. this group is favored because “…thou hast a little strength, and hast kept my word, and hast not denied my name,” (Apoc.
 3:8, 12).
 God warns us in Apoc.
 3:11: “Behold I come quickly… .”
 Surely, this must be a reference to the chastise¬ment, for afterward God speaks of the New Jerusalem.
 This we will examine below.

 That we live in the last days of the Philadelphia church is obvious, for the church before it, Sardis, has the reputation of “…being alive, and thou art dead,” (Apoc.
 3:1.)
 Already many Liberals, Modernists and Freemasons had infiltrated the Sardis church.
 God tells Sardis to “…strengthen the things that remain, which are ready to die.”
 (Apoc.
 3:2.)
 This was done at the Vatican Council by defining infallibility, as testified to by Cardinal Manning in his “The True Story of the Vatican Council.”
 Pope Leo XIII also strengthened what remained in his encyclical against Freemasonry, “Humanum Genus,” which affrmed all the former condemnations of his predecessors.
 Pope St. Pius X’s papal motto was “to restore all things in Christ,” and this he did by condemning the Modernists and Sillonists then ravaging the Church.
 He also predicted, in 1903, that Antichrist already had been born, (Giovanni Montini, the future Paul 6, was six years old in 1903).
 God even seems to speak of the seizing of the Church by Antichrist (already begun in the 19th century) in Apoc.
 3:3, when He says: “If thou shalt not watch, I will come to thee as a thief.”
 And indeed, Roncalli took Catholics by surprise,